matheAlves/aragog-crawler/README.md

 # aragog-crawler
-python web crawler for the wizardingworld.com website
+python web crawler for the wizardingworld.com website (in development)

 # curent features
 scrapes for urls of j.k. rowling originals